raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: pieeprom-2020-05-15.bin - BETA

 ### XHCI_DEBUG
 This property is a bit field which controls the verbosity of USB trace messages for mass storage boot mode.
 Enabling all of these messages generates a huge amount of log data which will slow down booting and may even cause boot to fail.
-For verbose logs it's best to use NET_CONSOLE
+For verbose logs it's best to use `NETCONSOLE`

 * Bit 0 - USB descriptors
 * Bit 1 - Mass storage mode state machine